 Vaccines for adults: Which do you need?

-You're not a kid anymore, so you don't have to worry about shots, right?
-Wrong.
-Find out how to stay on top of your vaccines.
+You may think that because you're not a kid anymore, you don't have to worry about shots.
+But adults need them, too.
+Here's how to stay on top of your vaccines.

 What vaccines do adults need?